alquarius/CouchPotatoServer/README.md

 Once a movie is found, it will send it to SABnzbd or download the torrent to a specified directory.

-## Running from Source -- Modified by Julien K.
+## Running from Source -- Modified by Julien Koeune.

 CouchPotatoServer can be run from source.
 This will use *git* as updater, so make sure that is installed.